-Testing began in 2010 on post-mining sites in Kentucky
+Testing began in 2010 on post-mining sites in Kentucky and marginal agricultural land to measure effectiveness for use as land for the production of biomass. |

 Patriot BioEnergy LLC continues the develop of sweet sorghum-based ethanol production facilities.
 These integrated energy facilities will have as a basic component an ethanol facility that will use sweet-sorghum, as well as other biomass feedstock, to produce ethanol.
 The biomass waste will be gasified, along with other biomass, at a co-generation facility to produce electricity.